KwatME/writepost/README.md

-`md_post` is a command line program for making a post.
+`md-post` is a command line program for making a post.

 It complements [Gatsby.js](https://www.gatsbyjs.com) markdown workflow.